When Less Is More: Systematic Analysis of Cascade-Based Community Detection: Problem setup

 \subsection{Cascade Models}

-\subsubsection{SIR model}
+\subsubsection{SIR Model}

-The primary model for our experiments is a well-known SIR (Susceptible-Infected-Recovered) model~\citep{keeling2005networks}.
+The primary model for our experiments is a well-known Susceptible-Infected-Recovered (SIR) model~\citep{keeling2005networks}.
 Each node in the network can be in one of the three states: susceptible, infected, or recovered.
-An infected node infects its susceptible neighbors with rate $\alpha$, and the infection is spread simultaneously and independently along all edges.
+An infected node infects its susceptible neighbors with a rate $\alpha$, and the infection is spread simultaneously and independently along all edges.
 An infected node recovers with a rate $\beta$ and then stops spreading infection in the network.
-For each cascade $C$, we sample its infection rate $\alpha_C$ from the Lomax (shifted Pareto) distribution in order to model a variety of cascades: there can be minor or widely circulated news, small scale epidemics or a global outbreak, etc. The source node of a cascade is chosen uniformly at random.
+For each cascade $C$, we sample its infection rate $\alpha_C$ from the Lomax (shifted Pareto) distribution to model a variety of cascades: There can be minor or widely circulated news, small-scale epidemics or a global outbreak, and so on.
+The source node of a cascade is chosen uniformly at random.

-\subsubsection{SI model with bounded duration (SI-BD)}
+\subsubsection{SI Model with Bounded Duration (SI-BD)}

 In some cases, the SIR model might not be tractable for theoretical analysis, so we assume a simpler diffusion model introduced in~\citep{rodriguez2011uncovering}.
 In this model, just as in the SIR model, an activated node infects its neighbors after an exponentially distributed time with intensity $\alpha$, but there is no recovery rate.
 Instead, all nodes recover simultaneously at some threshold time $T_{max}$, and the epidemic stops.
-For simplicity we further assume $T_{max}$ to be fixed, but our methods allow to vary $T_{max}$ for different epidemics.
+For simplicity, we further assume $T_{max}$ to be fixed, but our methods allow for varying $T_{max}$ for different epidemics.

-\subsubsection{Community-based SI-BD model (C-SI-BD)}
+\subsubsection{Community-Based SI-BD Model (C-SI-BD)}

-Another model which allows for a simpler theoretical analysis is based on the setting from~\citep{sanders2017optimal}.
+Another model that allows for a simpler theoretical analysis is based on the setting from~\citep{sanders2020clustering}.
 It is assumed that the spreading does not occur over the edges of a graph $G$ but depends solely on the community structure $\A$.
 As before, the first node of a cascade is chosen uniformly at random.
 Each activated node can infect all other susceptible nodes independently after an exponentially distributed time.
-If a susceptible node belongs to the same community, then the infection rate is $\alpha_{in}$, otherwise it is $\alpha_{out}$, $\alpha_{out}<\alpha_{in}$.
+If a susceptible node belongs to the same community, then the infection rate is $\alpha_{in}$; otherwise, it is $\alpha_{out}$, $\alpha_{out}<\alpha_{in}$.
 Epidemic stops at time $T_{max}$.